 So I’m sorry to report that you can’t actually fire a board member.
 It can damage the reputation of the board member and by extension, the organization.

 However, you do have two options.
-First, you can secure their resignation or second (the more common strategy) you can manage them out.
+First, you can secure TBM’s resignation or second (the more common strategy) you can manage TBM out.

 SECURING A RESIGNATION